anonymoar2/DrawMoar/README.md

 # DrawMoar
 Raster and vector graphics editor for creating cartoons

+It works

+    1. Create new cartoon
+    2. Create new empty frame
+    4. Delete frame
+    13. Export cartoon to *name_of_your_cartoon*.mp4
+    12. Export frame to *name_of_your_image*.PNG
+    17. Use brush

+Coming soon

+    1. Create new cartoon (const size)
+    5. Reorder frames
+    6. Create new empty layer
+    8. Delete layer

 I'm going to do it and you will be able to